World War II: TCG

 World War II: TCG is a free-to-play, online turn-based digital collectible card game developed and published by FrozenShard Games.
-The game was released on March 6, 2014 for iOS, June 19, 2014 for Android, and February 23, 2019 for Steam.
+The game was released on March 6, 2014, for iOS, June 19, 2014 for Android, and February 23, 2019 for Steam.
 It is the first release from FrozenShard Games, which was founded on September 24, 2012 by three former Blizzard Entertainment employees and was created following a successful Kickstarter campaign.

 World War II: TCG is based on the events of World War II.

 Gameplay

 As of 2015, World War II: TCG allows players to join five different distinct factions including: The Germans, Russians, Japanese, Americans, and the British.
 Players can enjoy the game in a variety of ways by playing in a single player mode, online co-op, an online PvP mode, and even a cross-platform PvP mode so players can play each other on a variety of different consoles.

 World War II: TCG contains four major types of cards in: Units, Items, Orders, and Commands.
 Each card type is based on World War II technology, such as the Japanese A6M Zero plane and Tiger tank.

 The game has a unique resource system in which the player starts with three action points that can be used to play cards from their first turn onwards.
 Players can use their action points to promote units and become more powerful; a card that starts as an infantry unit gains more attack power, health, and abilities after being promoted.
 If a card is destroyed, it returns to the player's deck and may be drawn again in its promoted state.

-And though World War II: TCG had a good fan base behind it, as of October 3rd, FrozenShard announed the official end of the game itself.
+And though World War II: TCG had a good fan base behind it, as of October 3, FrozenShard announced the official end of the game itself.
 Due to the fact that Gamesparks, the backend provider of FrozenShard, ultimately decided to end their services.
 And with no other viable options/services to be able to support the game, FrozenShard in turn ultimately decided to shut down the game.